while-loop/runelite-plugins/README.md

 License
 -------
-RuneWatch External Plugin is licensed under the BSD 2-Clause License License.
+RuneWatch External Plugin is licensed under the BSD 2-Clause License.
 See LICENSE for details.

 Author
 ------